Fibria Celulose SAFind Ratings Reports

 |Institutional Own %||n/a||n/a|

-SELL.
-FIBRIA CELULOSE SA's P/E ratio indicates a significant premium compared to an average of 41.13 for the Paper & Forest Products industry and a significant premium compared to the S&P 500 average of 19.91.
-Conducting a second comparison, its price-to-book ratio of 1.13 indicates a significant discount versus the S&P 500 average of 2.75 and a discount versus the industry average of 2.44.
+HOLD.
+FIBRIA CELULOSE SA's P/E ratio indicates a premium compared to an average of 24.74 for the Paper & Forest Products industry and a premium compared to the S&P 500 average of 24.25.
+Conducting a second comparison, its price-to-book ratio of 2.46 indicates a discount versus the S&P 500 average of 3.15 and a premium versus the industry average of 2.44.
 The price-to-sales ratio is well above both the S&P 500 average and the industry average, indicating a premium.
-The valuation analysis reveals that, FIBRIA CELULOSE SA seems to be trading at a premium to investment alternatives within the industry.
+Upon assessment of these and other key valuation criteria, FIBRIA CELULOSE SA proves to trade at a premium to investment alternatives within the industry.

 Premium.
 A higher P/E ratio than its peers can signify a more expensive stock or higher growth expectations.